MicrosoftDocs/azure-dev-docs/articles/java/ee/websphere-family.md

 ## Open Liberty and WebSphere Liberty on AKS

 This offer is aimed at automatically provisioning several Azure resources to quickly move to Open Liberty and WebSphere Liberty on AKS.
 The automatically provisioned resources include the Azure Container Registry (ACR), AKS, the Open Liberty Operator, Docker images, and Open Liberty/WebSphere Liberty.
-The solution also includes basic step-by-step guidance on getting started with Open Liberty/WebSphere Liberty and AKS, remaining as close as possible to a native Kubernetes experience.
+The offer is available as an [Azure solution template in the Portal](https://portal.azure.com/#create/ibm-usa-ny-armonk-hq-6275750-ibmcloud-aiops.20210924-liberty-aksliberty-aks).
+The solution also includes basic step-by-step guidance on getting started with Open Liberty/WebSphere Liberty and AKS, remaining as close as possible to a native Kubernetes manual provisioning experience.
 For more information, see [Deploy a Java application with Open Liberty or WebSphere Liberty on an Azure Kubernetes Service (AKS) cluster](/azure/aks/howto-deploy-java-liberty-app).

 ## Next steps